sudheerj/javascript-interview-questions/README.md

 ##### Answer: 4

-The await expression returns value 10 with promise resolution and the code after each await expression can be treated of as existing in a `.then` callback.
+The await expression returns value 10 with promise resolution and the code after each await expression can be treated as existing in a `.then` callback.
 In this case, there is no return expression at the end of the function.
 Hence, the default return value of `undefined` is returned as the resolution of the promise.
 The above async function is equivalent to below expression,

 ```javascript
 function func() {